velvetkevorkian/website-2021/posts/blog/new-processing-sketches-a-video.md

 ---

 Hello, and a somewhat belated happy new year!
 I hope 2011 has been good to you so far.
-I\'ve been pretty busy both with official college work and personal projects, and it\'s the latter I want to show today.
-I put together a wee compilation of some of the sketches I\'ve put together recently as a \"showreel\" of sorts (with one eye on interviewing for university in the immediate future).
-Some of these aren\'t really suitable for web deployment, and doing it as video lets me crank up the detail and quality.
+I've been pretty busy both with official college work and personal projects, and it's the latter I want to show today.
+I put together a wee compilation of some of the sketches I've put together recently as a \"showreel\" of sorts (with one eye on interviewing for university in the immediate future).
+Some of these aren't really suitable for web deployment, and doing it as video lets me crank up the detail and quality.
 It also gives me the opportunity to make some metal to go behind it.